Make Poverty History: Tourism Can Help

 Income can provide people the opportunity to not just eat, but provide themselves better food for their health, which puts less pressure on already-oversubscribed health services, human-wildlife cattle conflict and poaching conservation issues, or even children 'orphanage care' placements for exploitative voluntourism.
 Income from tourism can be invested into responsible community projects to help develop and increase those same health services, birth control to limit further population demand, clean water and sanitation, family and work support.

-- From the outset, owner Karen committed to building Jicaro Island Ecolodge as a local asset for the local people and economy in Lake Nicaragua.
+At Lake Nicaraugua, owner Karen committed to building Jicaro Island Ecolodge as a local asset for the local people and economy from the outset.

 Investment in infrastructure - roads & transportation – is also required for tourism services, often to the benefit of local people too.
 Tourist services may support more training and education, capacity building in the community, as well as local educational needs like school building, equipment and meal provision to reduce absenteeism.